Oyekunletomide/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 1 - Write a script that prints “Hello, World” script 2 - Write a script that displays a confused smiley "(Ôo)'
+script 0 - Write a script that prints “Hello, World” script 1 - Write a script that displays a confused smiley "(Ôo)' script 2 - Display the content of the /etc/passwd file